Cardinal Pell likely to face two trials

 Cardinal George Pell is expected to face two trials on sexual assault charges, an Australian court has heard.

-The Vatican treasurer 76, has pleaded not guilty to all charges, and has strenuously denied any wrongdoing.
+The Vatican treasurer, 76, has pleaded not guilty to all charges, and has strenuously denied any wrongdoing.

 On Tuesday, a magistrate ordered him to stand trial.
 The allegations relate to the 1970s and 1990s, a court heard.